 - The Robot Show is ¥250 ($2,50) per person

-There are wacky details at every turn, and this ‘restaurant’ becomes more like a theatre in downtown Tokyo.
+There are wacky details at every turn, and this ‘restaurant’ becomes more like a theatre.
 There are three time-slots for shows every day, and they get filled up very quickly.
 There is popcorn for sale and a very simple menu with sushi and marinated beef.
 The show is the main attraction, so the name ‘robot restaurant’ can be very misleading as this is not a place to come for a big meal.

 The whole building is robot themed and brightly lit up, setting an elaborate techno vibe.
 The music is loud and there are lots of people, so be ready for a crazy night out on the town!
 This is truly something that can only be done in Tokyo!

-- Sumo wrestling is honored as a national sport in Tokyo, and all of Japan.
+- Sumo wrestling is revered as a national sport in Toky and Japan.
 It is very popular amongst the locals and creates a lot of hype.

 - Cost: ¥4000 ($35,72) – ¥9000 ($80,38)

-This is the best and most famous indoor sumo wrestling hall in Tokyo, so you are bound to have a good time and see locals getting all heated over which super large gentleman bounded into the other.
+This is the best and most famous indoor sumo wrestling hall in Tokyo.
+You are bound to have a good time watching locals getting heated about two large gentlemen banging into each other

 These tournaments go on for 15 days, 3 times a year (January, May, and September).
-Each wrestler is dressed in colorful attire, with their hair tied up in a traditional style at the top of their head.
+Each wrestler is dressed in colorful attire, with their hair tied up in a traditional style at the top of their head (the ‘topknot’ is actually now very fashionable in the west).

-The entire match is more like a cultural performance than an actual fight, so it is thrilling to watch and very different from what we know as western wrestling.
-There is no shortage of beer or snacks at these events so you can feast like a sumo wrestler yourself!
+The entire match is more like a cultural performance than an actual fight.
+It is thrilling to watch and very different from the WWE wrestling we know in the West.
+Also, there is no shortage of beer or snacks at these events so you can feast like a sumo wrestler yourself!
 It is a perfect way to spend snowy days in Tokyo.

-This sport originated as a show for the Shinto Deities, and the tradition is that this is done only by men.
+This sport originated as a show for the Shinto Deitie.
 The matches take place on a dohyo, which is a big elevated ring made of clay then covered in sand.
-Each contest doesn’t last very long, sometimes they’re over in just a few seconds!
+Each contest doesn’t last very long and sometimes they’re over in just a few seconds!

 Insider Tip: Preorder a bento box, it is like a Japanese lunch box that is filled with cultural snacks!